 A candidate for the Bachelor of Arts degree selects a major, and that choice must be approved by the chair of that department.
-The BA degree requires a minimum of 93 hours of liberal arts and a total of 124 hours (plus one hour of FYI for Houghton first-year students).
+The BA degree requires a minimum of 93 hours of liberal arts and a total of 124 hours.